Filip Bundović

-Filip Bundović (born February 16, 1994) is a Croatian professional basketball player currently playing for Cibona in the Croatian League and the ABA League.
+Filip Bundović (born February 16, 1994) is a Croatian professional basketball player currently playing for KK Zagreb in the Croatian second-tier First Men's Basketball League.
 Standing at 2.02 m, he plays at the power forward position.

 Youth career

 Bundović played for the youth selections for his hometown club Cedevita.
 He first came to attention of the national sports media in 2012 after Cedevita defeated the much favourized Zagreb in the finals of the Croatian junior basketball league.
 Zagreb's team included Dominik Mavra and future NBA players Dario Šarić and Mario Hezonja, but the Finals MVP award went to Bundović.

 Professional career

 He signed his first professional contract with Cedevita, but spent most of his four-year contract playing for the First division Zabok and Second division Mladost.
 In the fall of 2015, for the first time he went abroad by signing for the German League Mitteldeutscher for whom he played ten matches in which he scored 5.7 points with 2.2 rebounds on average.
 The second half of the season he spent playing for Estudiantes B. In the Liga EBA he played 13 games and averaged 14.1 points and 5.8 rebounds.

 In 2017 he returned to his youth club Cedevita where he played for the B team in the Croatian League.
 In 14 played games he made 13.7 points and 4.7 rebounds in average.
 In March 2017 he signed for Zrinjski Mostar for the rest of the season.
 In the Bosnian League he averaged only 3.4 points.

 Bundović started the 2017–18 season in Šibenik.
 Until his departure from Šibenik in the 15 games he played in the Croatian League he made 11.6 points and 4.5 rebounds in an average 16 minutes spent on court.
 In March 2018 he left Šibenik.
 The rest of the season he spent in Z-Mobile Prishtina of the Kosovo Basketball Superleague.
 In Prishtina he achieved his most impressive stats: 20.8 ppg and 8.3 rpg.

 In September 2018 Bundović signed for Bandirma Kirmizi of the Turkish Basketball First League (second tier).
 After playing only one game for the Turkish side he moved back to home city, this time to Cibona.
 In July 2019, Bundović extended his contract with Cibona for another two years.

 In February 2021, Bundović left Cibona and joined Rabotnički of the Macedonian First League and ABA League Second Division.

 In September, 2021, Bundović returned to the Croatian League signing a two-month contract with Cedevita Junior.

 After spending a season in Cedevita Junior, in September 2022, he returned to Cibona.

 Bundović suffered a shoulder injury in March, 2023 and did not play for Cibona until the end of the 2023–24 season.
 After spending half of the 2023–24 season without a contract, in January 2024 Bundović signed with Cibona again.